meet our coaches

-Coach Reza has been a part of ROCCS for over a decade, ever since his oldest daughter joined the ROCCS Summer Camp in 2010.
-Many rowing seasons later, Reza’s daughter has now graduated from college on a rowing scholarship, and Reza continues to coach at ROCCS.
+Coach Reza has been a part of ROCCS for over a decade, ever since his eldest daughter joined the ROCCS Summer Camp in 2010.
+Many rowing seasons later, Reza’s daughter has graduated from college on a rowing scholarship, and Reza continues to coach kids and adults at ROCCS.

-When not coaching or rowing, Reza can be found cycling around Inverness, or cooking up South Asian classics like fish head curry and lamb briyani.
+When not on the water, Reza can be found cycling around Inverness, or cooking up some South Asian classics like fish head curry!

 “When students join ROCCS, they are being challenged in ways they have probably never been challenged before.
 Even though they start with no rowing experience, and sometimes with no prior athletic experience at all, they are able to learn, grow, and excel.
-Being a part of each new rower’s transformation from novice to expert is what drives me to continue coaching, because when students are successful in their boat, you know they’re reaping all the rewards that this team and this sport have to offer.”
+Being a part of each new rower’s transformation from novice to expert is what drives me to continue coaching.”

-Chad has been involved with ROCCS since 2016, when his son, Jackson, was invited to attend a rowing interest meeting.
-Both Jackson and Chad were immediately hooked!
-A few weeks later, Chad competed in his first Regatta.
-One year after that, he obtained his Coaching Certification and started helping Reza coach ROCCS.
+Chad has been involved with ROCCS since 2016, when his son, Jackson, was invited to attend a rowing interest meeting at school.
+Both Jackson and Chad were immediately hooked, and dove headfirst into crew!
+One year later, Chad obtained his Coaching Certification and started helping Reza coach ROCCS.

 When not on the water, Chad can be found cooking up a delicious meal, cycling around town, SCUBA diving, or fishing.

-“A few weeks after Jackson and I attended the ROCCs interest meeting, Coach Reza asked me if I would like to row in the Head of the Hooch Regatta in Tennessee, the largest regatta in the Southeast.
+“A few weeks after Jackson and I attended the ROCCs interest meeting, Coach Reza asked me if I would like to row in the Head of the Hooch Regatta in Tennessee.
 I spent two weeks learning how to row before entering the competition, where my rowing partner and I successfully accomplished our two goals of A) not flipping the boat and B) not coming in last.
-Since then, I’ve gone on to compete in every regatta opportunity I can find, and have even medaled in a few!”
+Since then, I’ve gone on to compete in every opportunity I can find, and have even medaled in a few!”

-Coach Bobby has been rowing for about 21 years, and has been with ROCCS on and off for about 5 of them.
+Coach Bobby has been rowing for about 21 years, and has been with ROCCS for about five of them.

 When not coaching, Bobby can be found hanging out with his wife and dog, or working in public affairs to improve local election processes.